 I carried you on eagles’ wings and brought you to myself.
 Exodus 19:4 CSB

 “Shadowed and Sheltered” was written by Roy Lessin, co-founder of DaySpring.
-To read more from Roy, you can follow his Facebook page Meeting in the Meadow or view his Easter series - The Blood of Jesus.
+To read more from Roy, you can follow his Facebook page Meeting in the Meadow or view his collection of books and cards.
 And, be sure to share this article by emailing the link or simply by posting it using the social media icons on this page.